 \end{pro}

-\begin{proof} The twisted Demazure-Lusztig operator $\DL{s_1,a}$ commutes with both the left Weyl group action and multiplication by a character from $S^{-1}K_{\T}(pt)[y]$, see proposition \ref{pro:DL1}. \end{proof} \begin{cor} Let $s_1,s_2 \in W$ be simple reflections and $\lambda_1,\lambda_2 \in \Hom(\T,\C^*)\otimes\Q$ fractional characters.
+\begin{proof} The twisted Demazure-Lusztig operator $\DL{s_1,a}$ commutes with both the left Weyl group action and multiplication by a character from $S^{-1}\KTh_{\T}(pt)[y]$, see Proposition \ref{pro:DL1}. \end{proof} \begin{cor} Let $s_1,s_2 \in W$ be simple reflections and $\lambda_1,\lambda_2 \in \Hom(\T,\C^*)\otimes\Q$ fractional characters.
 Then

-\end{cor} The twisted operators satisfy certain braid relations with parameters described in lemma \ref{universal_braid} which allows to define operator~$\DL{ w,\lambda}$ for an arbitrary element $w\in W$. \begin{adf} Let $w\in W$ be a Weyl group element and \hbox{$\wu=(s_{i_1},s_{i_2},\dots ,s_{i_l})$} its reduced word decomposition.
-Let $w_{> k}\in W$ be composition of the last $l-k$ letters of $\wu$, i.e.
+\end{cor} The twisted operators satisfy certain braid relations with parameters described in Lemma \ref{universal_braid} which allows us to define operator~$\DL{ w,\lambda}$ for an arbitrary element $w\in W$. \begin{adf} Let $w\in W$ be a Weyl group element and \hbox{$\wu=(s_{i_1},s_{i_2},\dots ,s_{i_l})$} a reduced word decomposition of $w$.
+Let $w_{> k}\in W$ be the composition of the last $l-k$ letters of $\wu$, i.e.

 For a fractional character $\lambda$ we define the twisted Demazure-Lusztig operator $\DL{ \wu,\lambda}$ by

 \end{adf}

 \begin{pro} Let $\lambda$ be a fractional character and $w\in W$ a Weyl group element.
 Let $\wu$~and~$\wu'$ be two reduced word representations of $w$.
 Then